DFFlanders/cloud-app-labs/cloud-application-engineer.md

 # Job Description Examples:

 Which kinds of companies want to hire an 'AppEng' in the real world, right now?
-Job Applications with the title of "Cloud Application Engineer' have appeared from:
+Job Applications with the title of "AppOps" or "SRE" or "Application Engineer" have appeared from:

  1. Intel (Q1 & Q2 2016)
  2. YouTube (Q1 2016)